rhamnett/mcp/README.md

 The [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) is suggested for troubleshooting the MCP server.
 Run the below to launch the inspector.

 `npx @modelcontextprotocol/inspector uvx --from "git+https://github.com/Snowflake-Labs/mcp" mcp-server-snowflake --service-config-file "<path_to_file>/tools_config.yaml" --connection-name "default"`

+## Running without MCP Client

+Some MCP clients handle MCP server errors very gracefully.
+Unfortunately, that can sometimes hide the obvious issues.
+If your MCP client is having trouble connecting to the MCP server, it can be helpful to run the standalone server.
+Run the below from a terminal to do so.

+`uvx --from "git+https://github.com/Snowflake-Labs/mcp" mcp-server-snowflake --service-config-file "<path_to_file>/tools_config.yaml" --connection-name "default"`

 # FAQs